 STEAM Night brings together volunteers from over 20 different local agencies and organizations to lead activity stations for elementary students and their families on science, technology, art, and math.
 Over 150 students and their families participated in bilingual (English/Spanish) activities for the event.

-MRWC and the Institute for Applied Technology had a booth together to teach students about bird nests and eggs and to help students create their own bird nests, complete with moss, hay, sticks, and a cotton ball bird.
+MRWC and the Institute for Applied Ecology had a booth together to teach students about bird nests and eggs and to help students create their own bird nests, complete with moss, hay, sticks, and a cotton ball bird.
 As part of the overall event, students earned a raffle ticket by speaking Spanish at each booth. ¿De qué color es tu pájaro?

 A big thanks to Benton Soil and Water Conservation District and Lincoln Elementary for coordinating the event.
 See you next year at STEAM Night! ¡Hasta la proxima!